oznogon/gattaibushido-public/rules/01_intro.md

 The Pilots are the core focus of every game.
 This is the story of their lives and times, their dramas and sorrows, their wins and losses.
 They must balance the stresses of their schooling and social lives while also pulling together to save the world from invading space monsters.

 On the Pilot's Record Sheets are a handful of core game components that you should know about.
 First are their **Commitments**, this game's version of "attributes."
 Each Pilot has three core Commitments that frequently come into conflict with one another: **to the Team**, **to the Fight**, and **to Yourself**, sometimes shortened to just **Team**, **Fight**, and **Self**.
-The numerical ratings of these three stats determines the base mechanics for every extended game component.
+The numerical ratings of these three stats determine the base mechanics for every extended game component.

 The Pilots also have three special empowering tools at their disposal: their **Color Role**, **Power Weapon**, and personal **Robo**.
-A Pilot's Color Role both sets the color of her outfit and also defines the greater role that she plays in her team.
-Functioning similarly to a "character class," Colors provide unique mechanical **Techs** as well as extended role-playing inspiration.
+A Pilot's Color Role both sets the color of her outfit and defines the greater role that she plays in her team.
+Functioning similarly to a "character class," Colors provide unique mechanical **Techs** and extended role-playing inspiration.
 A Pilot's Power Weapon is that singular awesome tool she is most known for using in combat.
 Power Weapons start with a basic form and function (and associated weapon Techs), and can grow mightily over time.
-A Pilot's Robo is the bad-ass giant Mecha that she pilots in the field against the invading monsters.
+A Pilot's Robo is the badass giant Mecha that she pilots in the field against the invading monsters.
 Robos each come in different forms, and give their Pilots even more cool powers to use while in the cockpit.
 Oh, and they can also merge their robos together for even more power!

 Pilots have access to a couple of expendable resources over time, called **Buffers** and **Charges**.
 Buffers are their reserves of ability to resist the different types of damage thrown at them during play.
 Charges are constantly-fluctuating pools of energy that let them power up the various Techs bestowed to them by their Color Roles, Power Weapons, and Personal Robos.

-Speaking of damage, the world out there is full of a great many dangerous entities, all of which can bring harm to the Pilots, their allies, and the places they are trying their best to protect!
+Speaking of damage, the world out there is full of many dangerous entities, all of which can bring harm to the Pilots, their allies, and the places they are trying their best to protect!
 These are most commonly enacted through **Microevents** which activate via **+Triggers** of different natures.
 A lot of these happen in the background, so for now, just know that it's not going to be an easy fight, and you need to be careful out there!

-Over time, as the Pilots experience conflict and victory and more, they will learn from their experiences and hone their abilities.
-By acquiring **Lessons** and subsequently learning from them, they convert those Lessons into **Evolutions** which allow them to increase their existing powers, and learn new ones as well.
+Over time, as the Pilots experience conflict and victory and more, they will learn from their trials and hone their abilities.
+By acquiring **Lessons** and subsequently learning from them, they convert those Lessons into **Evolutions** which allow them to both increase their existing powers, and acquire new ones as well.

 Additionally, sitting central between all of the Pilots at the table is another gauge called **Harmony** that affects the *whole team* as one unit.
-Harmony is a 7-step gauge that determines how power the Pilots' "team spirit" is at any one time.
-The higher their collective Harmony, the stronger they are at pursuing their goals, and the more likely they are to be able to Fuze into their Final Form.
+Harmony is a 7-step gauge that determines how strong the Pilots' "team spirit" is at any one time.
+The higher their collective Harmony, the better they will be at pursuing their goals and eventually **Fuzing** into their **Final Form**.
 Pilots who stress themselves out can lower this Harmony and damage the team spirit, so be careful out there!

 The Pilots' Team itself is also a greater unit of play, with its own stats and mechanics.
 The Team begins play with its own special Base of Operations, which starts with three core **Locations**: the **Barracks**, the **Bunker**, and the **Hangar**.
 These Locations in turn provide three special **Resources** that the Pilots can draw from, and must manage throughout their adventures: the **Fan Club**, the **Armory**, and the **Pit Crew**.
 These Resources connect directly to Pilots' own core Commitments and extended tools, both empowering and limiting them in turns.
 In addition to their Home Base, they will encounter other Locations too!
 Each will have its own unique game-affecting boon that the Pilots can receive while exploring them.